vsouza/awesome-ios/README.md

 * [IoniconsKit](https://github.com/keitaoouchi/IoniconsKit) - Use Ionicons as UIImage / UIFont in your projects with Swifty manners. :large_orange_diamond:
 * [FontAwesomeKit.Swift](https://github.com/qiuncheng/FontAwesomeKit.Swift) - A better choice for iOS Developer to use FontAwesome Icon. :large_orange_diamond:
 * [UIFontComplete](https://github.com/Nirma/UIFontComplete) - Make working with UIFont faster and less error-prone. :large_orange_diamond:
+* [Swicon](https://github.com/UglyTroLL/Swicon) - Use 1600+ icons (and more!) from FontAwesome and Google Material Icons in your swift/iOS project in an easy and space-efficient way! :large_orange_diamond:

 ## UI
 * [FlatUIKit](https://github.com/Grouper/FlatUIKit) - A collection of awesome flat UI components for iOS.